atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

 - More resilience and availability through supporting more queue technologies both inbound and outbound, such as:
   - Kafka and/or AWS SNS + SQS
 - Add `Lombok` and `Auto Value` to reduce Java boilerplate
+- Add common formatting and linting for the whole team
+- Add parent pom file
+- Add `Maven Enforcer` plug-in to enforce and manage dependencies versions across the team

 ---